Link Search Menu Expand Document

 Developer to AI Expert Spectrum

 We have to bridge this divide.
 As developers, we need to understand and adapt these data science tools for our needs.
 This will mean learning some probability and statistics concepts, but we shouldn’t need to become experts.
-Similarly, our AI-expert colleagues need to better understand our needs, so they can help us take their work and use it to deliver reliable, trustworthy AI-enabled products.
+Similarly, our AI-expert colleagues need to better understand our needs, so they can help us take their work and use it to deliver reliable, trustworthy, AI-enabled products.

 Project Goals